Student loan repayment freeze is a ‘tax rise by stealth’ for middle earners

 “If it stays in place for longer, it could transform the student loan system, with a much lower cost for the taxpayer and a much higher burden on graduates than they thought they had signed up for when they took out their loans.”

-“It is also, however, a very modest and short-term announcement for just one year, reflecting the continuing failure to respond to the 2019 Augar report properly by setting out a long-term plan,” he added.
+“It is also, however, a very modest and short-term announcement for just one year, reflecting the continuing failure to respond to the 2019 Augar report properly by setting out a long-term plan.

 “There needs to be a general election quite soon after that date and it would be rash to reduce the repayment threshold significantly just before people go to vote.”

-Shadow universities minister Matt Western said: “We have a cost of living crisis made in Downing Street, and whilst No 10 is in paralysis, Rishi Sunak is raising taxes on millions of people.”
+Shadow universities minister Matt Western said: “We have a cost of living crisis made in Downing Street, and whilst No 10 is in paralysis (Chancellor) Rishi Sunak is raising taxes on millions of people.”

+Hillary Gyebi-Ababio, NUS vice-president for higher education, added: “We were totally opposed to reducing the salary repayment threshold for student loans.
+We are pleased that the Government have U-turned on these plans, which would have retrospectively altered the terms of contracts which have already been signed and targeted those earning lower incomes, in the face of overwhelming student pressure.

+“But the concept of a repayment threshold only exists because this Government prefer marketising higher education rather than seeing it as a public good.
+They should get their priorities right, stop viewing education as a product to be bought and sold for individual gain, and scrap tuition fees.
+Only then can we begin to build the student movement’s vision of a fully-funded, accessible, lifelong, and democratised higher education system”.

 Register for free to continue reading